kmarsyd/training.artemis.rds/_episodes/03-web2hpc.md

 ---
 title: "Transfer from WEB to Artemis HPC"
-teaching: 20
+teaching: 10
+Exercises: 10
+Questions:
+- "What should you think about when transferring large datasets"
 objectives:
 - "Learn to pull data directly from the internet to HPC"
 keypoints:
 - "Use wget"
+- "Recall batch submission on Artemis"
-- "Use batch dtq"
+- "Use the dedicated data transfer queue, dtq"
 ---

 # Transfer from WEB to Artemis HPC